jeffreyan11/laser-chess-engine/README.md

 - **CCRL 40/40:** 48th, 2914 ELO as of January 28, 2017
 - **CEGT 40/4 (Best Single Versions):** 33rd, 2817 ELO as of January 20, 2017
 - **CEGT 40/20 (Best Single Versions):** 33rd, 2826 ELO as of January 22, 2017

+### Makefile Notes
+The code and Makefile support g++ on Linux and MinGW on Windows for POPCNT processors only.
+For older or 32-bit systems, set the preprocessor flag USE_INLINE_ASM in common.h to false.
+To compile, simply run 'make' in the main directory.
+The USE_STATIC=true option creates a statically-linked build with all necessary libraries.

+### Thanks To:
+- The Chess Programming Wiki, which is a great resource for beginner chess programmers, and was consulted frequently for this project: https://chessprogramming.wikispaces.com
+- The authors of Stockfish, Crafty, EXChess, Rebel, Texel, and all other open-source engines for providing inspiration and great ideas to move Laser forward
+- The engine testers and rating lists, for uncovering bugs, providing high quality games and ratings, and giving us motivation to improve
+- Cute Chess, the primary tool used for testing: (http://cutechess.com/)

 ### Implementation Details